fmgarage/fx-reports/docs/index.md

 - formatting of text, numbers, dates etc.
 - images

-We will constantly improve the functionality of FX_Reports, so if you have a feature request, feel free to add or comment on an issue [here](https://github.com/fmgarage/fx-reports/labels/enhancement) or start a [discussion](https://github.com/fmgarage/fx-reports/discussions).
+We will constantly improve the functionality of **FX Reports**, so if you have a feature request, feel free to add or comment on an issue [here](https://github.com/fmgarage/fx-reports/labels/enhancement) or start a [discussion](https://github.com/fmgarage/fx-reports/discussions).

-### What's in the Pipeline?

-#### Formats

-Integration into your existing solution will be even easier with formats.
-This will also include support for native outputs.

-#### Queries

-#### DynaPDF

-Using a JSON schema as a meta format for describing and generating complex PDF documents using a similar approach as the one for Excel.

-#### Word

 ### Support or Contact

-Having trouble with implementing FX_Reports?
-Not sure, if FX_Reports matches your individual requirements?
+Having trouble with implementing **FX Reports**?
+Not sure, if **FX Reports** matches your individual requirements?
 We are happy to assist, just contact us via our website, Twitter ([@fmgarage](https://twitter.com/fmgarage)) or email (support@fmgarage.com).